micmejia/bible-dump/NKJV/Romans/Rom 8.md

 ###### 1
-_There is_ therefore now no condemnation to those who are in Christ Jesus, who[^a] do not walk according to the flesh, but according to the Spirit.
+_There is_ therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.

 ###### 2
 For the law of the Spirit of life in Christ Jesus has made me free from the law of sin and death.